rrthomas/DarkGlass/DarkGlass Configuration.md

 =`ServerUrl`=
     The URL of the server.
 =`BaseUrl`=
-    The base URL of the wiki relative to the web server.
+    The base URL of the site relative to the web server.
 It will typically contain a leading slash.
-It is used to construct relative URLs to make links within the wiki.
+It is used to construct relative URLs to make links within the site.
 An absolute URL (excluding the initial `http:`) can be used if desired.
 =`DocumentRoot`=
     The file path to the top-level directory of the site content.
 =`Author`=